-Joe Biden Is 'Healthy' And 'Vigorous' According To Doctor's Report
+Joe Biden Is 'Healthy' And 'Vigorous,' According To Doctor's Report

 Surgeons removed Biden's gall bladder in 2003, and he has had "multiple physical therapy treatments and surgeries, for various sports medicine and orthopedic injuries," the report notes.

 The former vice president has some of the more common complaints of our time.
 He takes a statin to keep his cholesterol levels under control.
 He has allergies.
 And he had several non-melanoma skin cancers removed.
-"Vice President Biden did spend a good deal of time in the sun in his youth," the doctor noted.
+"Vice President Biden did spend a good deal of time in the sun in his youth," the doctor notes.
 These common skin cancers are rarely dangerous.

-The report also notes that Biden was treated for benign (non-cancerous) swelling of his prostate gland.
+The report also notes that Biden was treated for benign (noncancerous) swelling of his prostate gland.

-His lab tests show healthy blood-sugar levels and LDL readings.
+His lab tests show healthy blood sugar levels and LDL readings.

 The doctor notes that Biden does not use tobacco products or drink any alcohol, "and he works out at least five days per week."

-The physical exam provides a remarkably precise height for Biden: 5 feet 11.65 inches.
-Tipping the scales at 178 pounds, that means he is not considered overweight.
+The physical exam provides a remarkably precise height for Biden: 5 feet, 11.65 inches.
+Tipping the scales at 178 pounds, he is not considered overweight.

 Biden's rivals for the Democratic nomination include several in his age group.
-Sen. Bernie Sanders of Vermont, who is 78, recently suffered a heart attack; Sen. Elizabeth Warren of Massachusetts, who is 70, released her own medical report on Dec.6, stating she is in "excellent" health.
-President Donald Trump is 73.
-The oldest president elected to office was Ronald Reagan, who was approaching the age of 74 when he was elected to his second term.
+Sen. Bernie Sanders of Vermont, who is 78, recently suffered a heart attack; on Dec.
+6, Sen. Elizabeth Warren of Massachusetts, who is 70, released her own medical report stating that she is in "excellent" health.
+President Trump is 73.
+The oldest president elected to office was Ronald Reagan, who was approaching age 74 when he was elected to his second term.